wwew22/todoList-workDays/README.md

 Usage

-    Add a Task: Click on the "Add Task" button and fill in the required details for your task.
-Click "Save" to add it to your list.
+    Add a Task: Click on the "Add Task (+ icon)" button after filling the required title/tracking number of your task.

-    Edit a Task: To edit a task, click on the task you want to edit.
-Update the task details and click "Save Changes" to confirm.
+    Mark as HTML ready: Click on the HTML ready button (file-code icon) to mark the task as HTML ready.

-    Complete a Task: Mark a task as complete by checking the checkbox next to the task.
+    Completed Tasks: Mark a task as complete by checking the green checkbox next to the task.
 Completed tasks will be visually distinguished.

+    Reassigned Tasks: Mark a task as assigned by clicking the cloud icon button next to the task.
+Reassigned tasks tasks will be visually distinguished.

     Delete a Task: Remove a task from your list by clicking the "Delete" button associated with the task.